martenb-se/-id2223-project/README.md

      HOPSWORKS_API_KEY=your_hopsworks_api_key_here
      ```
    - Replace `your_aisstream_api_key_here` and `your_hopsworks_api_key_here` with your actual API keys.

-## Data Collection
-Data is collected from the [aisstream.io](https://aisstream.io/) API.
-The data collection script is responsible for
-retrieving data from the API and storing it in a Hopsworks dataset.

 ### Manually Running the Data Collector
 #### Installation and Dependencies